Myasishchev M-25: Soviet plane that would kill with sound | Best of 2020

 Mikoyan-Gurevich MiG-21 Fishbed in flight (Image: Cory McDonald / Wikipedia)

-But in order to make such an unaerodynamic aircraft supersonic, you need some colossal thrust.
+But in order to make such an unaerodynamic aircraft supersonic, one needs some colossal thrust.
 On top of that, aircraft's structure will have to endure all the drag, and the heat that comes with it.
-To really weaponize a destructive force of a sonic boom, a special, extremely sturdy airframe is needed, and stupendously powerful engines to go with it.
+To really weaponize the destructive force of a sonic boom, a special, extremely sturdy airframe is needed, and stupendously powerful engines to go with it.

 In 1967, Myasishchev left TsAGI and reestablished his bureau, which immediately started working on cutting-edge research and design of spaceplane concepts.
 Also, it became the exact place where Struminsky was sent with his “Theme 25”.